Finding Efficient Domination for $S_{1,3,3}$-Free Bipartite Graphs in Polynomial Time: Distance levels ,

-In particular, if $N_4=\emptyset$ then every $y \in N_3$ is $d$-forced, i.e., $N_3 \subset D$ with $d \in D$, and it leads to a simple e.d.s.\ solution in polynomial time or a contradiction if two vertices in $N_3$ have a common neighbor in $N_2$.
+In particular, if $N_4=\emptyset$ then every $v \in N_3$ is $D_{basis}$-forced, and it leads to a simple e.d.s.\ solution in polynomial time or a contradiction if there is an edge in $N_3$ or two vertices in $N_3$ have a common neighbor in $N_2 \cup N_3$.
 Thus, we can assume: